RombinatoR/01.Network/README.md

 As a quick example for this simple network, I added a domain name *www.gandalf.com* and the address of that domain (on the same machine, so 192.168.1.254/24)

 ![image](https://github.com/RombinatoR/building_a_simple_network/assets/133594002/d2348a61-932c-44a0-b3a6-187b3624b493)

+Which means that, once the PCs and the server linked to the switch Switch0 (see below), it's possible for the PC to ping *www.gandalf.com* and the DNS server will translate the domain name to the address *192.168.1.254* thanks to the entry in its DNS cache (see above figure).

 #### Switch0